Keep all of your citations in one safe place

 Author's Last name, First name.
 "Title of Source."
 Title of Container, Other contributors, Version, Numbers, Publisher, Publication Date, Location.

 For more information about each individual element and for proper formatting rules, see the sections below on author names, titles, containers, names of other contributors, source versions, numbers, publishers, publication dates, and locations.

-Find more in-depth rules regarding the works cited in MLA format page down below, along with a sample page.
+Find more in-depth rules regarding the works-cited list in MLA format on the page down below, along with a sample page.